y-ken/fluent-plugin-boundio/README.md

 =====================

 ## Component
-Fluent Input plugin to make a call with boundio by KDDI.
+Fluentd Output plugin to make a call with boundio by KDDI.
 This Multilingual speech synthesis system uses VoiceText.

 ## Installation